-Her first taste of a how magical a wedding can be came at a young age when Jane, her sister Tess and their single father attended a family wedding.
-Years go by and Jane (Katherine Heigl) is still that same practical, and sweet girl.
+Her first taste of a how magical a wedding can be comes at a young age when Jane, her sister Tess and their single father attend a family wedding.
+Years go by and Jane (Katherine Heigl) is still the same practical, and sweet girl.
 She’s the go-to girl for every wedding she’s a part of.
 Jane’s own love life however is in disarray.
 She has been secretly in love with her boss George (Edward Burns) for years.
 Then Kevin (James Marsdan), a journalist, enters her life.

 Coinciding with the annoying presence of this communist is the return of Jane’s baby sister, Tess (Malin Akerman).
 Her gorgeous sister, who also happens to steal George’s attention…

 The events that happen are sometimes silly, but ultimately end on a sweet conclusion that leaves a smile in place.
 Nothing from Hollywood is perfect and this is likewise flawed, but it has heart.
 All four of the main characters have flaws and I think the screenwriters did a nice job of showing that.
 Jane’s imperfections are easy to relate too, easily recognized.
 Her romanticism though sometimes misguided, comes from a good place as does her desire to protect and nurture.

 To be honest, while this may primarily be a romance, it’s also an accurate portrait of sisters, and the fragile bond between them.
 The most important thing about this part of the story is that everyone learns something valuable.
 I liked how the relationships were resolved, or in some cases not.
 That said, don’t fret over the thought of an incomplete ending.
 All of the characters are left in the place they should be; for themselves and their respective (or the possibility of) relationships.